 - Communicate these boundaries calmly and assertively.

-- Enforce them consistently to protect your emotional health and foster accountability in your parent.
+- Enforce them consistently to protect your emotional health and foster accountability in your parents.

 6. Maintain Healthy Relationships